Infers/Infers/Docs/Tutorial.md

 from left to right.
 After successfully constructing a parameter value, the Infers engine tests whether the type defines the `InferenceRules` attribute.
-If it does, then the engine adds the rules defined in the object to the set of available rules to consider while working on the rest of parameters for the current rule.
+If it does, then the engine adds the rules defined in the object to the set of available rules to consider while working on the rest of the parameters for the current rule.

 We took advantage of this feature when defining the `tuple` rule